tal-diamant/pixi.js-learning-doc/readme.md

 lets make our circles rotate:
 ```
 let angle = 0
-circles.position.set(400,300); //set our Graphics container position to that of our middle circle
+circles.position.set(400,300); // set our Graphics container position to that of our middle circle
 circles.pivot.set(400,300); // set the origin of our container to be the same as our position

 // add the ticker